awsdocs/aws-iot-docs/developerguide/iot-events.md

 ## Enable events for AWS IoT<a name="iot-events-enable"></a>

 Before subscribers to the reserved topics can receive messages, you must enable event messages from the AWS Management Console or by using the API or CLI\.
+For information about the event messages that the different options manage, see the [Table of AWS IoT event configuration settings](#iot-events-settings-table)\.
-+ To enable event messages, go to the [Settings](console.aws.amazon.com/iot/home/settings/) tab of the AWS IoT console and then, in the **Event\-based messages** section, choose **Manage events**\.
++ To enable event messages, go to the [Settings](https://console.aws.amazon.com/iot/home#/settings) tab of the AWS IoT console and then, in the **Event\-based messages** section, choose **Manage events**\.
 You can specify the events that you want to manage\.
 + To control which event types are published by using the API or CLI, call the [UpdateEventConfigurations](https://docs.aws.amazon.com/iot/latest/apireference/API_UpdateEventConfigurations.html) API or use the update\-event\-configurations CLI command\.
 For example:

   ```